mairux/mairux/README.md

 - 👋 Hi, It's mairux @github
-- 👀 I’m interested in Computers and stuff.
+- 👀 I’m highly interested in OOPS and AI.
-- 🌱 I’m currently learning ML in Python
+- 🌱 I’m currently learning ML in Python.
-- 💞️ I’m looking to collaborate on nothing right now :p
+- 💞️ I’m looking to collaborate on nothing right now :p.

 <!---
 mairux/mairux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.